elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/advanced-arrow-functions.md

 ---

-### Explain, why you cannot use the new.target keyword with Arrow Functions.
+### Explain why you cannot use the new.target keyword with Arrow Functions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The reason you cannot use the new.target keyword with Arrow Functions is that it has no constructor, [[construct]] method.
-The new.target keyword is used to check if the function is called as a constructor or not.
+  <div><strong>Interview Response:</strong> TThe reason you cannot use the new.target keyword with Arrow Functions is that it has no constructor, [[construct]] method.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />